KBalderson/Jekyll-Rake-RSync-Deploy/README.md

 Note: Do not include a trailing slash on your destination variable in _config.yml

-Thanks to [henrik](https://github.com/henrik) for the rsync [bash script](https://github.com/henrik/henrik.nyh.se/blob/master/tasks/deploy).
+Thanks to [henrik](https://github.com/henrik) for the [rsync bash script](https://github.com/henrik/henrik.nyh.se/blob/master/tasks/deploy) that I stole to make this.

 *nix, mac only